luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

 === Subsequences

-When considering the facets of an $n$-simplex, there are multiple
+When considering the faces (like facets) of an $n$-simplex, it is often
-permutations with the same set of vertices.
-It would be nice
-to instead have only one permutation per subset of vertices.
+desirable to have a unique representative simplex for each subset of vertices,
+rather than all possible permutations.
+Furthermore, preserving the relative
+order of vertices from the original simplex is often important, particularly for
+defining orientations via the boundary operator.

-For this we can instead consider the subsequences of the original simplex.
+For this, we consider *subsequences* of the original simplex's vertex list.
+A
-This then also preservers the vertex order.
+subsequence maintains the relative order of the vertices it contains.
+We can

-We have some methods to check whether a simplex is a subsequence of another,
+check if one simplex is a subsequence of another using a naive algorithm:
-based on a naive subsequence check algorithm.
 ```rust
 pub fn is_subsequence_of(&self, sup: &Self) -> bool {
   let mut sup_iter = sup.iter();